It was January, 1997 when I first joined the Public Service Association.

 My verdict on White-collar Radical?
 It’s a marvellous book.
 With it, author Mark Derby confirmed his place among the finest labour historians working in New Zealand today.

 But for me, it’s confirmed two other things, as well.
 Resigning as NZNO President last year and returning to full-time clinical practice in Mental Health, I came back home to the PSA.
-NZNO was no longer the leading-edge union that I joined in 2002.
-Reading this book reaffirmed my decision.
-The PSA is the union to represent Mental Health Nurses.
+While NZNO remains my professional association, it was no longer the leading-edge union that I joined in 2002.
+Reading this book reaffirmed my decision..
+The PSA is a good union to represent Mental Health Nurses.

 More than that, however, the book brought home how the PSA still hasn’t recovered from the shock of the 1990s.
 Indeed, no union has.
 The claim from the 1970s that “who controls the PSA, controls the government” could never be made today.
 Rebuilding real union power will require the same kind of bold, Left wing leadership which brought it to fruition in the first place.